LivingWriter: The Writing App That Remembers Your Characters for You

 LivingWriter logo

-So she built one.
+So she built something better.

 A Nutritionist Builds a Writing App